 The data center can be either completely or partially managed.
 In the former, all technical details and back-end data are handled or administered by the data center provider.
 Whereas the latter allows businesses to have a certain level of administrative control over the data center implementation and service.

-In general, the service provider performs the maintenance of all network components and services, upgrades operating systems and other system-level programs, and restores data/services in case of disrupting events.
+In general, the service provider maintains all network components and services, upgrades operating systems and other system-level programs, and restores data/services in the event of disruptive events.

-One can source these managed services from a fixed data center hosting site, colocation facilities, or through a cloud-based data center.
+One can source these managed services from a fixed data center, a colocation facility, or a cloud-based data center.

-For example, IBM’s data center offers a wide range of managed services directly to its clients, such as managed security services, managed network services, and managed mobility and information services.
+For example, IBM’s data center offers a wide range of managed services directly to its clients, including managed security, network, mobility, and information services.

 3. Enterprise Data Center